-I hope you know how important you and your children are to the Highlands School District administration, staff and school board.
-We strive to provide a safe and healthy learning environment for your children each day while creating meaningful relationships with them.
-Our goal is to support them as they grow and development into the best possible person they can become throughout their time as RAMS.
-I look forward to seeing the smiles on our students faces soon, and I wish them and our staff another rewarding and successful school year.
+I hope you know how important you and your children are to the Highlands School District administration, staff, and school board.
+We strive to provide your children with a safe and healthy learning environment daily while creating meaningful relationships.
+Our goal is to support them as they develop into the best possible person they can become throughout their time as RAMS.

+I look forward to seeing your children soon and wish them and our staff another rewarding and successful school year.